Supporting Student Basic Needs

 Emergency Grant

 An Emergency Grant provides students with financial support when they need assistance with unexpected emergency expenses surrounding situations such as accidents, illnesses, death of a family member, transportation issues, fire damage or need for temporary housing.
-We will also help provide assistance with expenses related to the COVID-19 pandemic.
 Funds distributed do not generally exceed $500.
-Click here for the Emergency Grant application.
+Click here to create an account and fill out an application in our Beam platform today: Emergency Grant Application

 The Volunteer Income Tax Assistance (VITA) and AARP Tax-Aide programs help prepare federal and state income tax and property tax refund returns.
 You may qualify for free tax preparation for your returns.
 Learn if you qualify for tax preparation assistance.
 Individuals may also qualify for Free Electronic Filing.